MichalStrzelczyk/api-template/README.md

 ##### ORDER

 If you want to have a sorted dataset by some rule, you have to define the `order` section as an object type.
-Properties of this object became order types.
+Properties of this object become order types.
 Each of order type should be defined as a string type with enum values
 ['asc','desc'].

 An example configuration in a json route file: